maxbirkner/terraform-provider-awx/docs/resources/organization.md

 ### Optional

 - `custom_virtualenv` (String) Local absolute file path containing a custom Python virtualenv to use
-- `default_environment` (Number) The default execution environment for jobs run by this organization.
+- `default_environment` (String) The default execution environment for jobs run by this organization.
 - `description` (String) The description of the organization
 - `max_hosts` (Number) Maximum number of hosts allowed to be managed by this organization